 - Applicants from China, Vietnam, and Mongolia will have to include APS certification

 Please enclose any proof of abroad and professional experience to ensure consideration of these two criteria.

 All required documents must be submitted in German or English.

-Applicants from Germany are required to send in a copy of their degree certificates and transcripts.
+Applicants from Germany are required to send in a copy of their degree certificates and transcripts by mail.

 Authenticity of all submitted documents will be examined by the university when the application is received.
 In case of any counterfeit documents, the application will be disqualified.
-Also, if you are granted admission, you are required to verify all information given in your application form and photocopied attachments by showing the original documents (e.g., degree certificate, transcript of university records).
+Also, if you are granted admission, you are required to verify all information given in your application form and photocopied attachments by presenting the original documents upon matriculation (e.g., degree certificate, transcript of university records).